Top Ten Technical Resume Writing Tips

 4) Sentences with action verbs1 can do wonders for you.
 A resume is a personality in itself.
 You should showcase yourself as an active and intelligent person.
 To avoid any sort of confusion, you are advised to use past tense even while describing your currently held jobs.

 5) It's important that you treat your resume as a sales letter that will highlight all your strengths.
 There is no place for modesty in a resume.
 Therefore, there is no need to hide your impressive skills and talents.
 If you believe that your personal hobby has some kind of positive bearing on the job you are seeking, don't forget to list it down on your resume.
-However, that doesn't imply that you should resort to fake information.
+However, that doesn't imply that you should resort to fake information.6) Almost everyone1 out there faces the problem of time constraint.
+Therefore, you should avoid lengthy descriptions.
+Unless you have loads of work experience, try to fit all your work experience related information in a single page itself.
+As much as possible, try not to go beyond two pages or else the resume might not be read at all.

 7) Get rid of unwanted stuff1 from your resume such as marital status, citizenship, irrelevant awards and memberships, second mailing address, traveling background, previous salary etc. All these things will not only add to the length of the resume, but will also bore the hiring manager.
 After all, such information will hardly determine whether you will get a job or not.